digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Dropbear password was cracked "1234qwer" this was noted to be the password that was created for the admin login of the router via the browser.

-The password file is being dynamically created on startup from the routers admin password.
+The password file is dynamically created on startup from the router's admin password.

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/dropbear_hash.png)